floating/node_balanced/README.md

 * `balanced`
   * `.account`
-      * `.create(email, cb)` - creates a new balanced account, takes bank/card info/tokens in options
+      * `.create(account, cb)` - creates a new balanced account, takes bank/card info/tokens in options
       * `.add_card(account_id, card_info_or_id, cb)` - adds a card to their account
       * `.debit(account_id, debit, cb)` - debits the accounts card
       * `.hold(account_id, hold, cb) ` - puts a hold on the accounts card